Techmo2/Mach-VM/README.md

 ```

 # Compiling Programs
-Mach comes with an assembler written in java.
-Eventually the assembler will be written in c as well, but for now I use java just to get development moving along.
-To use the assembler, you must have java installed.
-The assembler was built with java 10, but other versions should work.
+A few example programs can be found in the **examples** folder.
+To assemble a mach program, you can have two options:

-To assemble using the assembly script:
+Assemble using the assembly script:
 ```bash
 ./mass <yourassemblyfile>
 ```

-To assemble with the assembler directly:
+Assemble with the assembler directly:
 ```bash
 java -jar mass.jar <yourassemblyfile>
 ```

 Currently all assembled programs will be written to ```out.m```, but an option to specify the output will be added soon.
+The assembler will eventually be written in c.